External Projects and Links

-Rider University is an active and engaged participant in the Lawrenceville and Princeton communities, and supports the work of Sustainable Lawrence, a nonprofit organization dedicated to making our town a vibrant "ecomunicipality".
-We are members of the NJ Higher Education Partnership for Sustainability and the American Association for Sustainability in Higher Education.
+Rider University is an active and engaged participant in the surrounding Mercer County community, and supports the work of Sustainable Lawrence, a nonprofit organization dedicated to making our town a vibrant "ecomunicipality".
+We are members of the NJ Higher Education Partnership for Sustainability and the AAssociation for Advancement in Sustainability for Higher Education.

-We are working with our external vendors, like Aramark, our food service provider and Sterling Planet, from whom we purchased 15% of our energy in 2008-2009 and Clean Currents, from whom we are purchasing 35% of our energy for 2 years, 2009-2011, in the form of Renewable Energy Credits to limit our carbon footprint.
+We are working with our external vendors, like Aramark, our food service provider to create a fully sustainable campus.
+In partnership with Renewable Choice Energy, we purchase offsets in the form of Renewable Energy Credits (RECs) to reduce our carbon footprint.
+Our REC initiative represents 13,500,000 kilowatt hours, or over 65% of our annual energy use, in Green-e certified national wind energy.
 We also purchase Energy Star products and encourage individual departments to consider sustainability in their office products.
-Wherever possible, we try to adhere to US Green Building Council LEED standards in construction.
+Wherever possible, we try to adhere to US Green Building Council (USGBC) LEED standards in construction.

-We completed our first greenhouse gas emissions inventory in the fall of 2008 through a calculator provided by Clean Air-Cool Planet.
+We regularly complete a greenhouse gas emissions inventory through a calculator provided by Second Nature, called SIMAP.
+This information allows us to identify areas for improvement and monitor our progress towards 2050 carbon neutrality as agreed in the Carbon Commitment.
 You can do the same thing by calculating your carbon footprint using a calculator provided by the EPA.

 How can you reduce your environmental impact?
 Learn more about being green.
-Find food produced and sold locally, starting with the Trenton Farmer's Market, the Lawrenceville Farmer's Market and the Honey Brook Organic CSA.
-Ride a bike instead of driving, sign up for clean power from PSE&G, or go for a nature walk.
+Find food produced and sold locally, starting with the Trenton Farmer's Market, Terhune Orchards and the Honey Brook Organic CSA.
+Ride a bike instead of driving, sign up for clean power from PSE&G, or go for a nearby nature walk.